-Creating a duplicate of the WordPress site has a wide range of uses.
-From backups to moves, cloning can easily help a developer be productive.
+There are many reasons you may want to create a clone of a WordPress site.
+From backups to moves, cloning can help you be more be productive as a developer.
 The trick is making sure the entire website has been copied.
-Otherwise, there may be important files you need that are no longer available.
+Otherwise, you may find that important files are no longer available when you need them.

-Today, I’m going to show you how to completely clone a WordPress site.
-From image files to databases, all the data related to your content is easily duplicated as long as you’re using the right tools.
+In this tutorial, I’m going to show you a couple of different ways to clone a WordPress site.
+From image files to databases, all the data related to your content can be easily duplicated as a result of using the right tools.

-When the website is cloned, in theory you should have an exact copy of the material.
-Images, content, plugins and more are all duplicated perfectly.
-This means the site will operate exactly as the original with the exception of the domain name.
-You may be asking yourself, “what use is this?”
+When a website is cloned, you have an exact copy of the images, content, plugins, and everything else, all duplicated perfectly.
+The cloned site will operate exactly as the original with the exception of the domain name.
+So what are the some of the uses for a cloned website?

 Creating a Staging Area

 Perhaps you want to develop plugins, themes or make modifications to the site in a testing environment.
-Instead of subjecting your primary site to the dangers of experimenting, the clone can be used as a staging ground.
-Some developers will do this as a subdomain on their hosting platforms.
+Instead of subjecting your primary site to the dangers of experimenting, the clone can be used as a WordPress staging environment.
+Some developers do this on a subdomain.

 Working as a WordPress Developer

-Some WordPress developers will create clones for clients.
-Once the website is completed, it’s easy to clone it to the client’s hosting service.
-This gives a safe environment to make any adjustments without fear of breaking something such as a plugin or theme.
+Some WordPress developers create clones for clients.
+Once the website development is completed, it’s easy to clone the site to the client’s hosting service.
+That provides a safe environment to make adjustments without fear of breaking a plugin or theme.

-Creating a live backup of your site can be useful.
-For one thing, it’s easy to recover in the event of a disaster such as hacking or malware attack.
-The only down side to this is that you would need to make regular clones to keep your files current.
+Creating a backup of your site can be useful.
+For one thing, it makes it easy to recover in the event of a disaster such as hacking or malware attack.
+The only downside to this is that you need to make regular clones to keep your backup files current.

 Moving the Website to a New Host